Solargis Evaluate PV simulation and losses

 Clipping may arise from two sources:

-Grid limit: Output capped to meet grid stability requirements.
+• Grid power limitation: Output of the power plant capped to meet grid stability requirements.

 DC losses

 DC losses in the direct current path from PV modules to inverters are a crucial factor in energy yield simulations.
-These losses occur due to the electrical resistance in the DC combiner boxes and DC cables.
+These losses occur due to the electrical resistance in the DC cables, and other DC components such as combiner boxes.

 Default value used in Solargis Evaluate is 2%.